nilsonrossi/django-bpmn-engine/doc/intro.rst

 may or may not happen and link these events in different parts of the workflow.

-BPMN has a comprehensive suite of event elements that can used for this purpose.
-SpiffWorkflow does not support every single BPMN event type, but it can handle many of them.
+BPMN has a comprehensive suite of event elements that can used for this purpose. py_bpmn_engine does not support every single BPMN event type, but it can handle many of them.

 .. figure:: figures/events.png